 Do you suffer from allergies?
 From itchy eyes to stuffy sinuses and skin conditions, we can help!
 Acupuncture decreases pain and inflammation, supports your immune system, and regulates your body’s histamine response to its various offenders.

 We evaluate your individual allergy picture to determine the best treatment approach for you.
-The Lungs relate to the immune system in general and typically need support for allergies regardless of season.
+Your Lungs relate to your immune system in general and typically need support for allergies regardless of season.
 For some people, deficiency of the Lungs is at the root; for others, an overactive wei qi (defensive/immune qi) and/or heat is prevalent.

 The Lungs relate to the Fall season and are especially important in treating Fall allergies.
 Lung patterns of imbalance tend to manifest with sinus and respiratory issues, such as runny nose or congestion, cough, skin problems and fatigue.
 The Liver corresponds to Spring, a time of year when yang (heat) is beginning to rise.
 Spring allergies often show more heat signs: red, itchy eyes, yellow congestion, inflamed sinuses, red rashes.
 When treating Spring allergies, we commonly use points on both the Lung and Liver channels.

 For some, a deeper, constitutional weakness of the immune system indicates the importance of engaging the Kidney channel in treating allergy symptoms.
 For others, dampness related to the Spleen and Stomach makes them more prone to phlegm, showing up as heaviness of the head, foggy thinking and congestion.
-We recommend addressing the underlying issues in the preceding months to stay ahead of those uncomfortable allergy symptoms.
+We recommend addressing your underlying issues in the preceding months to stay ahead of those uncomfortable allergy symptoms.

 A Chinese Medicine Toolkit for Allergies: Our Favorite Remedies